 Yes, it does!
 Grain free means that ALL grains have been removed from the food, including those that don’t contain gluten, like rice and oats.

-The best bet for ensuring doggy health is by giving them naturally gluten- and grain-free foods.
+The best bet for ensuring doggy health is by giving them naturally gluten free and grain free foods.
 Raw pet foods that follow the ALPHA Prey-Model Diet do not contain grain or modified ingredients because they are made up of nature’s essential ingredients for carnivores: meat, vital organs and bones.

 Because Vital Essentials pet food does not contain any grains, there is a very low carbohydrate content.
 This small amount of carbohydrates naturally occurs from animal tissues, so your furry friend is getting all of the nutrients nature intended.
 Besides reducing the risk of gluten and other food allergies, raw food can also lower the risk of obesity in dogs.